A Guide To Driving Classic Cars

 Classic pedals sometimes are spaced close together or offset to the right because of limited space in the cockpit, some fold down towards the floor also, we therefore recommend narrow shoes and take your time to familiarise yourself with the pedal locations.

 Please note that not all of our classics have seatbelts as there are no anchorage points and were made before the seatbelt law was in effect.
 This is not illegal today as classic cars are exempt from this with the law stating ‘if seatbelts are present they must be worn.’
-If you are planning to have small children with you please do call us to double check the seatbelt situation before arriving to collect the car.
+If you are planning to have small children with you please do call us to double check the seatbelt situation before booking your car.

 If you have any questions at all about the car before or whilst you are on hire please do contact us, we would rather you did then didn’t; there is no such thing as a silly question.
 We are here to help you and guide you through the whole classic car experience.
 All our cars are safe and thoroughly checked prior to each hire by our classic car mechanic to ensure that you have a seamless driving experience.
 With a little time and patience, classic cars are very rewarding when you get it right.
 Go with the cars quirks and challenges rather than against them and you will find the sweet spot on each corner and through each of the gear changes!
 Remember it is not just getting from A to B but all that is in-between that counts, feel the wind in your hair, the sun on your face and make some memories to last a life time.